ILIAS-eLearning/ILIAS/docs/documentation/repository-pattern.md

-# Repository Pattern
+# Repository Patterno

 ## What, why and how?

 ### Architectural Perspective

+From the perspective of an architect of the application, a repository can be defined as such:

 **A repository is the single source of truth for a domain of an application.**

-* *Repository* is the name of the entity in question
-* *single source of truth*
-	* *single* means that not other entity may tell or acknowledge facts
-	* *truth* can be understood as facts and state in the application
+`Repository` here is a name that classifies the entities we want to create and that fullfil a special purpose in our application design.
+The role is, to be a `single source of truth`. `Single` here is crucial.
+It means, that only the `Repository` and no other entity may tell or acknowledge facts.
+A `truth` or `fact` here can be understood as some information or a state of the application.
-* The *domain* is the area of expertise or knowledge the application (or component of the application cares about.
+The `Repository` does not need to know every truth about the application, but rather specializes on one `domain` in the application.
+A `domain` can be understood as a field of expertise or knowledge the application (or a component of the application) cares about.
+So in fact, an application most likely won't have one repository but rather many of them, that all take care of one domain in the application.

 ### Technical Perspectice

-A repository...

-* ...abstracts the database.
-* ...captures patterns of requests to the database.
-* ...mediates all access to the database.
-* ...controls where and when persistence happens.
+This rather abstract perspective can be complemented with a more technical one.
+Here, we can see, that a `Repository` in fact abstract the underlying database.
+Via its interface it captures common patterns of access, may it be read or write, to the knowledge in the domain it is reponsible for.
+Since it is a single entity that mediates all access to the database, we can control where, if and when persistence to the database actually happens.

-Although a repository is a database from a technical perspective, it is not an SQL- abstraction.
+Although a `Repository` can be understood as a database from a technical perspective we should not confuse it with a database (as we will see later on) in general.
+It is thus not the goal of a `Repository` to be a SQL-abstraction.
+An implementation of a `Repository` over a relational database might rather use an SQL-abstraction to implement the required access patterns.

 ### Alternatives